martynbiz/database/README.md

 #Database

 Light weight ORM classes.
 It's designed to be well suited for unit testing where the database adapter can be mocked easily.
-Also provides just enough to do common tasks such as find/select/create/update/delete, and relations between tables based (e.g. hasMany/ belongsTo) and can be within PHP frameworks, or stand alone.
+Also provides just enough to do common tasks such as find/select/create/update/delete, and associations between tables (e.g. hasMany/ belongsTo).
+Can be run stand along or within a framework.

 ##Installation